 In the second scientific journal,

 “The association between weight loss and engagement with a web-based food and exercise diary in a commercial weight loss program: a retrospective analysis”

-which was conducted by the Cancer Research UK at University College London also showed that those who practiced self-monitored using an internet-based application had weight loss results.
-The subjects subscribed to an online service, Nutracheck, that logs their food and exercise.
-The subject in the study registers online and enters personal information about height, weight, activity levels, and desired amount and speed of weight loss.
+which was conducted by Cancer Research UK at University College London, also showed that those who practiced self-monitored using an internet-based application had weight loss results.
+The subjects subscribed to an online service, Nutracheck that logs their food and exercise.
+The subject in the study registers online and enters personal information about height, weight, activity levels, and the desired amount and speed of weight loss.
 The system then sets a personal daily calorie target and adjusts to their physical activity level.
 Subscribers are also given access to an online-based community for support.
 Effective at aiding in weight loss, self-monitoring brings awareness and added attention to weight loss goals.
-They found that self-monitoring was most effective when used daily with exercise and use of a support community.
+They found that self-monitoring was most effective when used daily with exercise and the use of a support community.

 The goal of teaching self-monitor is that the person will learn to use the tool to provide information and will use the information to correct themselves with overeating, smoking, drinking, etc. Many people have access to the internet and computers on the go which makes it easier than using pen and paper to log in.
 The applications also calculate calories and nutrition information, which is simpler than looking at food labels.
 Self-monitoring is an effective behavior aided by the use of a computer application because self-monitoring brings more awareness to the individual and allows them to take a proactive approach to their health

 Here at American Male Wellness, our medical director, Dr. Graham Simpson, has developed a smart application for all our patients using his Reversing Diabesity protocol.
 Eternity A.I. is available in the iTunes and Google Play Store and features health monitoring, customized meal planning, and weight loss coaching.